-a.
-I want you to reinforce the fact that Soldiers should use the chain of command to solve problems.
-Encourage Soldiers to give the chain of command a chance to work the issue first and then return to the IG if the problem is not fixed.
-Help the chain of command to be heroes whenever possible.
+- a.
+I want you to encourage Soldiers to give the chain of command a chance to work the issue first and then return to the IG if the problem is not fixed.
+Help the chain of command to be heroes whenever possible. - b.

-- b.
 Remain especially responsive to the Soldiers' needs.
 Treat every case with equal importance.
 The Soldier entering your office thinks that his or her problem is important or that Soldier would not be there to seek help.
 Do not forget the importance of the Family and Civilian members of the command.
 Ensure that everyone receives fair and equal treatment. - c.
-I want you to work Equal Opportunity problems that involve field-grade officers or Command Sergeants Major.
-Keep the installation Equal Opportunity Office informed of the cases you are working. - d.
+I want you to work Equal Opportunity issues that involve field-grade officers or Command Sergeants Major.
+Maintain a good working relationship with the Division EO and Installation EEO offices. - d.
 Develop a method to identify possible or emerging systemic problems in the command.
-Work with the chain of command to correct such problems, but tell me when I need to get involved.
+Work with the chain of command to correct such problems but tell me when I need to get involved.